About Dean L. Knuth

 He was born in Eau Claire, Wisconsin, in 1947, the only son of Herb and Betty Lou, now both deceased.
 He has one sister, Dr. Karen Knuth, a psychologist living in Miami, FL.
 Knuth graduated from the U.S. Naval Academy in 1970 with a Bachelor of Science degree in mathematics.
 He later received a Master of Science degree in Computer Systems Technology at the Naval Postgraduate School in Monterey, California.

-While on active duty in the Navy, Knuth received five personal awards, including two achievement medals a and two commendation medals.
+While on active duty in the Navy, Knuth received five personal awards, including two achievement medals and two commendation medals.
 He is a Vietnam veteran.
-He has received a Legion of Merit, two Meritorious Service Medals and two Navy Comendation Medals while in the Naval Reserve.
+He was awarded a Legion of Merit, two Meritorious Service Medals and two Navy Commendation Medals while in the Naval Reserve.

-Knuth is a member of the San Diego Country Club in Chula Vista, CA and the Royal and Ancient Golf Club of St. Andrews Scotland.
-He has a USGA Handicap Index of 7.7.
+Besides San Diego Country Club, Dean also is a member of the Royal and Ancient Golf Club of St. Andrews Scotland.
 When he lived back east, he was a member of Canoe Brook Country Club in Summit, New Jersey, Mendham Golf & Tennis Club in Mendham, New Jersey and Saucon Valley Country Club in Bethlehem, Pennsylvania.

 Dean has three children; Alison Brown (born 8/73), Greg (born 9/77) and Stephen (born 2/88) and five grandchildren, Rowan Brown (born 12/2003) and Rhys Brown (born 12/29/2006) and Norah Brown.
 Alison lives in the Seattle area, Greg lives in the San Diego area and has a daughter, Carly and a son Trevor.
 Stephen is married and lives in Nashville.